It’s & We’re Always Open.

 Loss of pressure is a common issue that homeowners can often resolve themselves by repressurizing the system according to the manufacturer’s instructions.
 However, if the pressure drops frequently, it could indicate a leak in the system, which requires professional attention.
 Strange noises from the boiler can be a sign of air in the system, a faulty pump, or even limescale buildup, particularly in hard water areas.
 No hot water or heating could be due to a faulty thermostat, a broken diverter valve (in combi boilers), or a problem with the pilot light or ignition system.

-For any boiler issue, especially those involving gas leaks, carbon monoxide alarms, or unusual smells, it is imperative to contact a Gas Safe registered engineer immediately.
-Attempting to repair a gas boiler without proper qualifications is extremely dangerous and illegal.
+For any boiler issue, especially those involving gas leaks, carbon monoxide alarms, or unusual smells, it is imperative to contact a licensed, certified heating professional immediately.
+Attempting to repair a gas boiler without proper qualifications is extremely dangerous and unsafe.
 Emergency boiler repair services are available for critical breakdowns, ensuring that homes are not left without heat or hot water for extended periods, particularly during colder months.

 Action Plan: Steps for Homeowners